Propustularia surinamensis

-Propustularia surinamensis is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.
+Propustularia surinamensis, common name the Surinam cowry or Suriname cowrie, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.
+The common name and specific epithet refer to the northern South American country of Suriname (formerly the Dutch colony of Surinam).

 Distribution

-This species was found in the Lake Tanganyika, East Central Africa.
+This species is native to the Gulf of Mexico and Caribbean Sea, including the Gulf and Caribbean coasts of North, Central, and South America.

+Occasionally dredged at 500 ft. depths, off West coast Barbados.

 Description

 The maximum recorded shell length is 48 mm.

 Habitat

 Minimum recorded depth is 7 m.
 Maximum recorded depth is 780 m.